 Indiana’s Original River Town - Learn about Mississippian culture and test your skills as an archaeologist!
 Grades 3-12.

 Can You Dig It? - Participate in a simulation of an excavation and learn skills used by archaeologists to discover facts about ancient cultures.

-Knap Time - Learn the ancient skill of flint knapping and how the Mississippians used it!
-You will even get to take home your own piece of knapped flint!
+Knap Time - Learn how the Mississippians used the ancient skill of flint knapping and even take home your own piece of knapped flint!

 Please view our calendar for upcoming events.

 Consider hosting your special event at Angel Mounds State Historic Site.
 Please fill out our inquiry form to receive information.

 Located on the banks of the Ohio River in southwest Indiana, Angel Mounds State Historic Site is one of the best-preserved, pre-contact Native American sites in North America.
 Built between A.D.
 1050 and 1400, the town was occupied by more than 1,000 Mississippians.
 The society built 11 earthen mounds as platforms to elevate important buildings.
 The original town covered an area of 103 acres and served as an important religious, political and trade center for people living within a 75-mile radius.

 The site was abandoned before European explorers came to North America.
 Possible explanations for abandonment are depletion of natural resources, climatic changes or the collapse of chiefdom.

 More than 600 acres comprise Angel Mounds State Historic Site, which includes an interpretive center, recreations of Mississippian buildings and a working reconstruction of the 1939 WPA archaeology laboratory.
 The 500-acre non-archaeological portion of the site contains a nature preserve with hiking and biking trails.